-Thousands Arrested For ‘Virus-Related Crimes’ In China
+Thousands arrested for ‘virus-related crimes’ in China

 Nearly 5,800 people suspected of killing health workers, selling defective medical equipment and lying about their travel history have been arrested in China for epidemic-related crimes since January, the state prosecutor’s office said.

-One case involved a shopper who beat another customer to death for not wearing a mask in a supermarket.
+One case involved a shopper that beat to death another customer who reminded him to wear a mask in a supermarket.

 Other cases included a person who deliberately mowed down medical workers with a car, and another was arrested for stabbing a health inspector with a dagger when monitoring temperatures.